jpsierens/budget/README.md

 mongod
 ```

-Then start the app on another tab with:
+Then start the app on another terminal tab with:
 ```
 npm start
 ```

 This runs a server on ```localhost:3000```, head over there to see the app.
 It also runs the API on port 3001 which is how the data gets CRUD.

 ## Stuff you can learn here
 * Mongoose and how to model data